prateekkhindri/T2A2_api_webserver_project/README.md

 # R9: Discuss the database relations to be implemented in your application

+### **Users - Products**

+- The Users table has a one-to-many relationship with the products table

+- This is because a single user can have many products however a single product can only belong to one user

+### **Users - Addresses**

+- The User table has a one-to-many relationship with the addresses table

+- This is because a single user can have zero, one or multiple addresses, however a one address must only belong to one user

+### **Users - Carts**

+- The Users table has a one-to-one relationship with the carts table, as a single user can only have one cart

+### **Categories - Products**

+- The Categories table has a one-to-many relationship with the products table

+- This is because a single category can have zero, one or multiple products, however a product must belong to atleast one category

+### **Brands - Products**

+- The Brands table has a one-to-many relationship with the products table

+- This is because a single brand can have zero, one or multiple products, however a product must belong to at least one brand

+### **Carts - Products**

+- The Carts table has a many-to-many relationship with the products table

+- This is because a cart can contain many different items and a product can be a part of many different carts

+- This is why a `joining table` of `cart_items` is useful to keep track of the cart and cart items

 # R10: Describe the way tasks are allocated and tracked in your project

 The [Trello](https://trello.com/) project management platform was used to manage the application's implementation plan and design.
 I was successful at planning, prioritising, and organising my activities into digestible portions.